Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Phones in Revision maps will work for making phone calls for bingo.
   - Many elevator buttons in Revision maps will no longer be missing.
   - Bingo goals for using vending machines will now work as expected.
+  - When using Revision maps, the ending cutscenes will show a randomized quote at the end instead of the original quotes.
+The dance party ending will now show a quote after a moment and eventually continue to the credits.

 </details>